-Our named executive officers, as well as our other employees, are eligible to earn an annual incentive award under the AIP if we achieve financial performance goals approved by the Compensation Committee.

-Each year, the Committee discusses and approves performance and payout levels under the AIP after a multi-step process of reviewing our current strategy, business plans and budgets, headcount and roles, and other relevant factors.
-In the beginning of 2022, the Committee approved the following performance metrics to determine AIP funding:
+Our named executive officers, as well as our other employees, are eligible to earn an annual incentive award if we achieve performance goals approved by the Compensation Committee.
+In the beginning of 2023, the Committee discussed and approved performance and payout opportunity levels under the AIP after a multi-step process of reviewing our current strategy, business plans and budgets, headcount and roles, and other relevant factors.
+In 2023, the Committee approved the Strategic Framework Success Rate scorecard to determine AIP funding:

-- 1. Adjusted Book Value Per Share - Total Shareholder Return for our common stock compared to benchmark indices 2. - 3.
-Strategic Framework Success Rate, a scorecard that assesses performance relative to seven predetermined goals directly linked to our strategic framework, as follows:
+Strategic Framework Success Rate, a scorecard that assesses performance relative to six predetermined goals directly linked to our strategic framework, as follows: